Webinar June 09, 2026 | 11:00AM EST | 4:00 PM BST | Hack the Productivity Drag - Eliminate contract bottlenecks slowing your teams - Register Now

 E-book CTA - Most Important Contract Management Tools

-5. Discharge of contract by Operation of law
+5. What is Discharge of Contract by Operation of law?

 Contract discharge by operation of law refers to the automatic termination of a contract without any action or agreement by the parties involved.
 In other words, particular events or legal principles prescribed by law can discharge a contract.
 Here are some common instances of contract discharge by operation of law: